Geetanjali Kulkarni

+Vivek Gomber, Chaitanya Tamhane, and Geetanjali Kulkarni at the trailer launch of Court.

 Geetanjali Kulkarni (born Geetanjali Moreshwar Sherikar) is an Indian actress who works in Marathi Cinema and in Hindi cinema.
 She has received several awards including two Filmfare Awards Marathi and three Filmfare OTT Awards.
-She has starred in many plays, most notably a rollicking rendition of Tweltfh Night in Hindi, called Piya Behrupiya.
+She has starred in many plays, most notably a rollicking rendition of Twelfth Night in Hindi, called Piya Behrupiya.